cswendrowski/HumbleBundleBot/README.md

 }
 ```

+Webhook URLs are encrypted before they are stored.

 **NOTE: `sendUpdates` can be registered now, but will not function until support is added.
 No changes should be needed to be made to start recieving update messages once support is added.**

 ## Roadmap